Center for Research Development and Scholarship

 Transforming the Discipline of Nursing Through Scientific Discovery

-The Vanderbilt University school of Nursing is a recognized leader in the development and testing of innovations in nursing practice and patient care.
-Our research mission is to transform the discipline of nursing through research, practice and partnerships.
-To contribute to the social advancement and health of Tennessee, the nation and world.
+Our Mission: Our research mission is to transform the discipline of nursing through research, practice and partnerships and to contribute to the social advancement and health of Tennessee, the nation, and the world.
 Vanderbilt School of Nursing (VUSN) supports the development of innovative research programs within VUSN that align strategically with other Vanderbilt University initiatives and that address national priorities to promote and protect health.
-Our faculty conduct research in the following signature areas:

 Collaboration at VUSN